thanhtschoepe/obsidian-publish/content/Sometimes, objected oriented programming is the right choice.md

 });
 ```

+> [!important] Mutation methods should be pure and update immutably
-This design makes it possible and natural to use this wrapper class pattern for state management.
+> This design makes it possible and natural to use this wrapper class pattern for state management and adheres to Function Programming principle, which results important benefits.

 # Benefits